WouterBant/GEVit-DL2-Project/README.md

 ### Wouter Bant, Colin Bot, Jasper Eppink, Clio Feng, Floris Six Dijkstra

 Inspired by the equivariant attention model present in [Group Equivariant Vision Transformer](https://openreview.net/forum?id=uVG_7x41bN),  UAI 2023, we conduct experiments to validate the performance of the presented model.
-Furthermore, we present and evaluate several ways of making non-equivariant models equivariant by test time augmentations.
-Building on the GE-ViT, we make the modern ViT equivariant.
-Also, we provide many visualizations for a better understanding of GE-ViTs and other presented methods.
+We provide many visualizations for a better understanding of GE-ViTs and other presented methods.
+Furthermore, we present and evaluate several ways of making non-equivariant models equivariant by combining the latent embeddings or probabilities of different transformed inputs.
+We also speed up the experiments with GE-ViT by first projecting the image to an artificial image with smaller spatial resolution.

 For the full analysis see [our blogpost](Blogpost.md), but to give a little preview: